dart-lang/language/working/2364 - primary constructors/feature-specification.md

 existing allowlist of places where `covariant` can occur.

-*A primary body constructor does not give rise to additional scopes or additional rules about access to this.
+*A primary body constructor does not give rise to additional scopes or additional rules about access to `this`.
 The following applies to both the header and the body form of primary constructors.*

 The semantics of the primary constructor is found in the following steps,